muggy8/improbable/from-me-to-me/a9bIQF8s.md

 I looked emptily into Phanna's eyes unsure of what I myself was even thinking or feeling.

-"I've already killed you once, please don't make me do it again."
-Phanna said as if replying to my gaze.

-But that only confused me more.

-I felt my jaw drop and my eyes twitch as I failed to understand the meaning of those words.

-"Phanna, please stop... whatever it is that you're doing.
-Melody is clearly not taking it too well."

-Mikay's words, too, completely washed over me as none of it made any sense.

-For some raeason, Phanna reluctantly responded to Mikay's words and stood up, rubbed my head and left the glass box.
+Slowly, Phanna stood up, rubbed my head and left the glass box saying.

+"I'll give you some time to think things through yourself."

-Mikay was quick to follow behind phanna in leaving the box.
+At Phanna's voice, Mikay quickly followed behind phanna and left the box.

 Soon enough, I was all alone in this room.